 Nadia explained, ‘The office space serves as a tangible expression of your brand and company values.
 By creating an environment that reflects these elements, you can strengthen brand identity and culture, engage employees, leave a positive impression on clients, and differentiate yourself in the marketplace.
 It’s incredibly important to get this right.'”

 Having worked with us for a long time, Trifle knew exactly how to approach this.
 Nadia told us about the inspiration behind our new workspace; “This is the fifth office over an 11-year period we’ve designed for MOO and this gives us such a familiarity with the culture and the MAKE IT values.
-You can literally see MOO’s brand colors as accents in the space.”
+You can literally see MOO’s brand colours as accents in the space.”
 Read more about how we made our space MOO-perfect.

 When people feel connected to a brand, they are more likely to embody its values.
 At MOO, we are already seeing the benefits of working in a space that both motivates and inspires.
 From joining colleagues at communal lunch tables, to finding some focus time on a private desk pod.
 Balancing team engagement and productivity has been easy with the new re-design.